-- 2.1 ANATL presently provides communications and navigation services within the Dili CTR, and along lower ATS routes. - 2.2 High terrain limits the operational coverage of the communications and the radio navigation facilities.
+- 2.1 ANATL presently provides communications and navigation services within the Dili CTR, CTA, and along lower ATS routes.
+Limited FIS is provided in Class G airspace. - 2.2 High terrain limits the operational coverage of the communications and the radio navigation facilities.